Theme Camp Registration

 You must specify if your Theme Camp is a paid activity when registering.

 In most cases, free exhibits get in for free, and paid exhibits must pay an entry fee just as vendors do.
+If you are selling items, you will likely be classified as an artist or vendor additionally, along with those related entry costs.

 Giving it a Theme